Telegram

 For text-only replies:

-- DM: OpenClaw keeps the same preview message and performs a final edit in place (no second message)
+- short DM/group/topic previews: OpenClaw keeps the same preview message and performs the final edit in place

 For complex replies (for example media payloads), OpenClaw falls back to normal final delivery and then cleans up the preview message.